gcowin/gcowin.github.io/_notes/DependencyInjection.md

 ------------------------------------
 Q: Why not embrace dependency injection?
 A:

-    It's misdirected and ironic, because it injects unneccesary dependencies.
+    It's misdirected and ironic, because it injects unnecessary dependencies.
 Instead of depending on a simple signature (f: a -> b), now you depend on everything in the interface and those dependencies.
 A way to scope, but as it turns out -- global.
 Needed due more to the inability to do effective composition, than to reduce/improve dependencies.
+It's a legacy (mainstream) way of dealing with computation in a context.
+D.I. provides a global mechanism for computing in a context.
+Context is a tuff problem.
+D.I. is just trying to deal with separating signature from implementation.

     If your goal is reduced dependencies then D.I. is probably not the answer.
 From a dependency perspective, you can't get more minimal than f: a -> b.

     on a function signature as opposed to a whole interface and it's dependencies.
 O.O. uses classes/objects to compose the app.
 Functional uses functions to compose the app.

     By it's very name.
+Yes, I'd like a bunch of dependencies please.

     This is a bit strong.